 Selections of cold dishes are usually served for lunch.
 Home-made bread is accompanied by salads such as tuna, cheese and tomato or bean salad and cold meats such as ham and chicken legs.

 Dinner is usually a choice of meat, vegetables, starches and salads.
 During our stay we had lamp chops with baked potatoes, polenta and salad on one night and Eland steaks with mushroom sauce, corn on the cob, rice, vegetables and salad on the second.
 After the meal we recommend you say “yes" to one of Arno's delicious Amarula coffees!

-Traditional Cultures: At Nhoma Camp you're staying right by a Bushmen village.
+- At Nhoma Camp you're staying right by a Bushmen village.
 Here, the Ju/'hoan people have been a part of the camp's setup from the beginning, and benefit substantially from your visit.
-Time with these people can offer amazing insights into a hunter-gatherer culture that's very different to our own.See more ideas for Traditional Cultures in Namibia
+Time with these people offers amazing insights into a hunter-gatherer culture.

-Communications: Communications with Nhoma Camp are erratic.
+- Communications with Nhoma Camp are erratic.
 Sometimes there is cell phone reception around the camp, at other times there isn’t.
 WiFi is available in the camp's main area.
 There is also a charging station in the main area for guest's use.

 Health & safety

-Medical care: There’s a simple clinic in Tsumkwe, and an hour’s drive away Mangetti Hospital often had a doctor.
-However, if you encounter any serious medical issues, then use in your travel insurance and go to the private hospital in Grootfontein – about three and a half hours' drive away.
+- There’s a simple clinic in Tsumkwe, and an hour’s drive away Mangetti Hospital often has a doctor on site.
+However, if you encounter any serious medical issues, then it’s best to use your travel insurance and go to the private hospital in Grootfontein – about three and a half hours' drive away.

-Laundry facilities: A laundry service is included.
-Please be aware that clothes will not be ironed.
+- A laundry service is included.
+Please be aware that clothes are hand washed and will not be ironed.